sagemath/trac_to_gh/Issue 4623.md

 # Issue 4623: x^2 is wrong in RealIntervalField

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4623

 Original creator: zimmerma